cfmarques/rd_challenge_rails_app/README.md

 Browse the website and fill the email input at the contact page and press the button.

-After you press the button your email and navigation will registered.
+After you press the button your email and navigation will be registered.

 Using a browser, go to http://localhost:3000 and you will see your data there.